SnappyJumper/BookWyrm/TESTING.md

 The missing user stories were not set for completion in the first phase release of the project.

-### 1. As a logged in Site User I can create a Book Review so that I can share it with other Site Users
+### 1. As a logged in Site User, I can create a Book Review so that I can share it with other Site Users

-* A login feature was provided so Users can login to their own profiles.
+* A login feature was provided so Users can login to their profiles.

-* Once logged in a User has access to the Add Review Form and can create their own review.
+* Once logged in a User has access to the Add Review Form and can create their review.

 * The User can then share their review on the site by saving it as published.

 * The User can also save their review as a draft to return to later before publishing.

-### 2. As a Site User I can edit my pre-existing Book Reviews so that I can improve its quality post publishing
+### 2. As a Site User, I can edit my pre-existing Book Reviews so that I can improve its quality post publishing

 * Once the User has published a review they can return any time to edit it.